Advanced Interface¶

 Hint

-You may find that some fields are missing in the printed information above, such as description.
-This usually means that the field value is empty or false, and you can still access the related fields normally through attributes to get their values.
+You may notice that the printed information is missing some fields, such as description.
+This usually indicates that the field value is empty or false; you can still access the related field normally via the attribute to obtain its value.

-You can see that this information is somewhat complex; this is the default printing format of protobuf.
-You can directly access the corresponding attributes to print the actual value.
-For example, to read the text of the element, you can do as follows.
+As you can see, this information is somewhat complex, in the default protobuf printing format.
+You can directly access the corresponding attributes to print their actual values.
+For example, to read the element’s text value, you can simply use the following.

 >>> info = element.info()